danielcerritos/phytophthora/README.md

-# Characterization of _Phytophthora_ species associated with soybean in Illinois: Complexity, Aggressiveness and Fungicide Sensitivity
+# Virulence, Aggressiveness, and Fungicide Sensitivity of _Phytophthora_ spp.
+Associated with Soybean in Illinois

 This repository contains data and code used to analyze data for the manuscript XXXX.
 The repository is divided in the following folders:
 - [analysis](https://github.com/danielcerritos/phytophthora/tree/master/analysis): Code use for analysis and figures.